IBM/audit-ci/README.md

 npx audit-ci@^6 --report-type summary
 ```

-### Pass additional args to Yarn to exclude a certain package from audit
+### Pass additional args to Yarn Berry to exclude a certain package from audit

-With a `JSONC` config file, in a project on Yarn v3.3.0 or later:
+With a `JSONC` config file, in a project on Yarn Berry v3.3.0 or later:

 ```jsonc
 {